OUR CQC REPORT

 We currently have two vacancies:-

-The second room is on the first floor accessible by a passanger lift.
-This room has also has views across the nature reserve and Weymouth Bay.
+The second room is on the first floor accessible by a passanger lift and three stairs.
+This room also has views across the nature reserve and Weymouth Bay.
 The room has an ensuite containing a toilet and sink.

 If you would like to view the home or have any questions please feel free to ring us on 01305 833100 or drop in to see us at 6 Southdown Avenue, Preston, Weymouth, Dorset DT3 6HR